The old locker plant on Main St in Marietta.

 Robertson's family-owned business has existed since 1946, when V.B.
 "Tup" Robertson opened his first store in downtown Marietta.
 In the early days, we could fit just 15 hams in our humble little smokehouse.
 But like our family, our business grew.

 During the 1950s, we began advertising our smoked meats on highway billboards.
-When the early ’60s brought the building off the interstate, things changed forever for our little business.
+When the early ’60s brought the building of Interstate 35, things changed forever for our little business.
 What had been seasonal spikes during the summer and around Christmas became consistent year-round business.
 This meant opportunities for expansion.

 In 1972 Tup heard about a product called beef jerky.
 Tup asked, "what the hell is beef jerky and how do you make it?"
 Experiments began and it was an instant hit.

 In addition to the company store in Marietta, there are four franchise stores in Oklahoma and Texas.
 They look like the company store and feature the same old-fashioned ham, turkey, bacon, sausage, pork loin and real beef jerky.

-Clay Robertson with the packages going to the post office for shipment.
+Clay Robertson with packages going to the post office for shipment.

 Clay with jars of Jerky ready to be shipped in the 1980's.

 Rob Robertson (right) with Gale Harris (left) hand trimming hams in the 1980's.

 Pictured below left to right- Clay Robertson, Rob Robertson, Joe Lowe and Tup Robertson